ViolinGamer/KHShuffler/README.md

 - `BetterGameShuffler.exe` - Main application (self-contained)
 - `COMPLETE_SUCCESS_DOCUMENTATION.md` - Full technical documentation
 - `README.md` - Quick start guide
+- `steam_appid.txt` - Place this in your game installation folder to open the games directly (this is required to bypass the launcher and have multiple games open at the same time)

 ## Quick Start